avisokay/TopicBench/README.md

 ## Team members
 - Adam Visokay, Department of Sociology, University of Washington
-- Hilary Bayer, Center for Quantitative Sciences, University of Washington
+- Hilary Bayer, Center for Quantitative Sciences, University of Washington Wrote functions to calculate distance measures and tests for these, edited documentation, created yaml file for conda environment, and set up GitHub action for testing and linting.
 - Zilin Cheng, School of Pharmacy, University of Washington
 - Aida Mustafanova, Department of Applied Mathematics, University of Washington
 - James Stewart, Department of Urban Design and Planning, University of Washington